emmett-shark/SoundpackLoader/README.md

 The current interface is a bit rough -- on the "Choose Yer Tromboner" screen, the selected soundpack is written at the top of the screen.
 Cycle through soundpacks using PageUp and PageDown.
 You can also cycle through soundpacks while playing a song.
 The keys can be changed in the config text file in `TromboneChamp\BepInEx\config\org.crispykevin.soundpackloader.cfg`.

 ### Changelog
+v0.2.4
+- Load into the game faster
+- Default trombone sound if you skip char select

 v0.2.3
 - Fix for mac